forcedotcom/SalesforceCanvasJavascriptSDK/README.md

 	git clone git@github.com:forcedotcom/SalesforceCanvasFrameworkSDK.git

 ### How to use the Canvas JavaScript SDK
-To use this SDK, simply include the canvas-all.js file in your page:
+To use this SDK, simply include the canvas-all.js file in your page.
-	<script type="text/javascript" src="/sdk/js/canvas-all.js"></script>

 ### Documentation
 You can find JSDoc generated documentation for the JavaScript function in the docs directory.